Vaishno Das Bagai: Becoming a stateless person

 This loss of citizenship also rendered Bagai stateless, preventing him from obtaining a U.S. passport or returning to British India without risking arrest due to his anti-colonial activism.

-Writes Lee and Yung, "The final insult came when the U.S. government refused to grant him a U.S. passport to visit friends and relatives in India in 1928.
+Write Lee and Yung, "The final insult came when the U.S. government refused to grant him a U.S. passport to visit friends and relatives in India in 1928.
 They suggested that he reapply for a British passport, but having once renounced his British citizenship in the name of Indian nationalism, Bagai refused to reclassify himself as a British subject."

 According to Rani Bagai, "...now he could not travel to India unless it was back under an Indian passport under the crown, the British Crown…No matter what he did…he can't go home to India.
 They would pursue him, they would probably arrest him if he came back there because of the work he did with the Ghadar party in San Francisco."